Invarato/sorted_in_disk_project/README.md

 ## Installation from PYPI
-You can find last version of project in: https://pypi.org/project/sort-in-disk/
+You can find last version of project in: https://pypi.org/project/sorted-in-disk/

 Command to install:
 ```
-pip install sort-in-disk
+pip install sorted-in-disk
 ```

 This project has one dependency (this is auto-imported with PIP): `easy_binary_file`